subframe7536/maple-font/README.md

 #### 4. Local Build

-Clone the repo and run on your local machine.
-Make sure you have `python3` and `pip` installed
+Clone the repo and run it on your local machine.
+Make sure you have `python3` and `pip` installed.

 ```shell
 git clone https://github.com/subframe7536/maple-font --depth 1 -b variable